3 killed, 3 hurt in road accidents

 Three people were killed and three others injured in road accidents in three districts yesterday, according to reports from our correspondents.

+In Cumilla, an 11th-grader died after being hit by a pickup in Daudkandi.

+Students blocked the road in protest.
+They withdrew the blockade after assured them of bringing those responsible for her death to book.

-In Munshiganj, a man was killed and two others were injured after a bus hit a motorcycle on Dhaka-Chattogram highway in Gazaria upazila.
+In Munshiganj, a man was killed and two others were injured after a bus hit a motorcycle on Dhaka-Chattogram highway in Gazaria.

-Mojibur Rahman Nadim, 24, from Dakhkhin Khan in Dhaka died on the spot, said Bhaberchar Highway Police Outpost in-charge Humayun Kabir.

 In Dinajpur, a motorcyclist was killed and his daughter injured after an oncoming truck hit them in Ghoraghat.